anujkmehrotra/akm-scripts/README.md

 # akm-scripts

 Useful shell scripts for daily use based on Arch Linux tested on ArcoLinux only.
+Do not blinding run any script.
+It could harm your system.
+Kindly read throughly.

 PLEASE READ THE SCRIPT BEFORE RUNNING & USE AT YOUR OWN RISK